This is why the rail strikes are really happening | Sean O’Grady

 Grant Shapps, the jaunty secretary of state for transport who treats politics as a branch of showbusiness, keeps telling Keir Starmer to condemn the rail strikes, as if the RMT, a union which has disaffiliated from Labour and hasn’t much time for the leader of the opposition, would meekly obey the order of a man they probably despise more than Shapps.

 Equally absurd, I have to say, is the shadow cabinet asking Shapps to “get management and unions around the table”, as if that’s in itself going to solve anything.
-Tables and chatter are all well and good, but what’s really wanted is a strategy, a policy to deal with a 25 per cent drop on rail traffic that probably isn’t coming back.
-Labour do not have any suggestions about what they’d do in Shapp’s place.
-They’d be faced with the same dilemmas, and the same hard choices that the government, unions and Shapps are unable to face up to.
+Tables and chatter are all well and good, but what’s really wanted is a strategy, a policy to deal with a 25 per cent drop in rail traffic that probably isn’t coming back.
+Labour does not have any suggestions about what it would do in Shapps’s place.
+It would be faced with the same dilemmas and the same hard choices that the government, unions and Shapps are unable to face up to.

 There is more of this to come.
 As if we haven’t had enough strife in the past few years, there will be many more strikes to come – teachers, nurses, local authority workers, and many more.
 For the first time in decades, industrial action is being taken on a national and sustained scale.
 The government is also becoming aggressive, proposing to legalise agency labour to make strikes ineffective – scab labour as it used to be known – except there’s a shortage of scabs.
 It is all going to get very, very ugly.